A few words of introduction

 Helston is the most southerly town in Great Britain, around 2,4 km farther south than Penzance.
 The population of this town is around 12k.
-Helston is known by one of the oldest British custom – Furry Dance (Flora Dance).
+Helston is known for one of the oldest British customs – the Furry Dance (Flora Dance).
 This annual event takes place on 8th May (or the Saturday before when 8th May falls on Sunday or Monday).
 This event provides a big pageant where the dancers wear traditional Helston’s symbolic flower – The Lily of the valley.
 The Furry Dance is basically the celebration of the passing of winter and the arrival of spring.

 7. Lizard Point

-Lizard Point is worth to see, because this is the southernmost part of the British mainland.
+Lizard Point is worth seeing, because this is the southernmost part of the British mainland.
 Moreover, if you like to stargaze you choose one of the best places in the UK.
 Especially the southern sky is almost free of artificial lightning!

 The Lizard Point is also the starting point for many ships for their ocean passage.
 Around this extreme south place in Britain, you can find also a white lighthouse, YHA Lizard Youth Hostel, and beautiful cliffs.

 To be continued…